 Advance Voting - By Mail

 Voters are allowed to vote by mail prior to election day in the state of Kansas.
 In order to do so, you must complete an application for an advance ballot and include your driver’s license number or a copy of your photo identification.
-The deadline to submit advance voting applications to your county election official is July 28 for the 2020 primary election and October 27 for the 2020 general election.
-Ballots will be mailed to those who apply beginning July 15 for the 2020 primary election and October 14 for the 2020 general election.
-All ballots MUST be postmarked on or before election day and received in the county election office by the close of business on the Friday following the election.
+The deadline to submit advance voting applications to your county election official is July 26 for the 2022 primary election and November 1 for the 2022 general election.
+Ballots will be mailed to those who apply beginning July 13 for the 2022 primary election and October 19 for the 2022 general election.
+All ballots MUST be postmarked on or before election day and received in the county election office by the close of business on the third business day following the election.

 Federal and State law require the election process be accessible to all voters.
 If you feel your voting rights have been compromised or violated, please contact the Office of Secretary of State at 800-262-VOTE(8683).